omeka/omeka-s-enduser/docs/content/media.md

 **URI** fields link to an external website or online resource.

 You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the **Filter properties** bar above the list of properties and vocabularies.

 **Value annotation**